 Temperament: The Carpathian Shepherd is known to have a courageous, well-mannered, and devoted temperament.
 As a guardian, we can say that it is very protective of its people and their properties.
 They have a history where it is said that they have even battled with bear in an attempt to save livestock and their master from the harm.

 Behavior: Carpathian Shepherd was used as a guardian as well as a working dog.
 They have high stamina and they need good amount of regular physical activities.
 So, for their healthy body and happy mind, regular physical exercise is most.

 Personality: The personality of the Carpathian Shepherd is calm, gentle with family, and wary of strangers.
 Their calm, loyal, and gentle nature makes them an excellent family companion.
 They are loving towards their people and suspicious of strangers which makes them great guard dogs.

 The Carpathian Shepherd is a strong-willed, one-minded, independent dog which makes training them really tough.
-The master should start training at an early age when they are very eager to please their owner.
+The master should start training at an early age when they are very eager to please their owners.

 Establish a strong and consistent leadership upon them before they see themselves as the pack leader.
 Once they think of themselves as a leader, it becomes hard to train and make them follow the command.

 Is Carpathian Shepherd Child-Friendly?